-We hope you find our web-site, we hope you find it informative and enjoyable.
-However, if having looked through it, you have any questions or queries, please do not hesitate in contacting us or telephoning to arrange a visit.
+Thank you for visiting our web-site, we hope you find it informative and enjoyable.
+However, if having looked through it you have any questions or queries please do not hesitate in contacting us or telephoning to arrange a visit.

 Our school is a successful and vibrant six-form entry 10-13 Middle School.
 We are also a member of the ‘Mast Academy Trust’ and the highly popular and very successful three-tier Shelley Pyramid of schools within Kirklees.

 Most pupils come to us from First Schools in the surrounding villages of Emley, Farnley Tyas, Highburton, Shelley, Shepley, Thurstonland and Kirkburton itself.
 We also have an increasing number of pupils applying to join us from neighbouring catchment areas.
 The vast majority of our pupils transfer to Shelley College at the end of Year 8.
 Close links exist at all levels between schools throughout the pyramid, ensuring continuity, progression and effective transfer between phases.

 The three years between the ages of ten and thirteen are characterised by rapid physical, social and emotional change and are of great significance in the academic and social development of young people.
 KMS provides a welcoming and secure environment in which pupils enter as young children and leave as confident young adults, each developing at the rate that is right for them.
-We specialise in supporting, nurturing and guiding young children through this time in their lives – emotionally, socially and academically – in order that they are able to achieve well.
+We specialise in supporting, nurturing and guiding young children through this time in their lives – emotionally, socially and academically – in order that they are able to achieve well and feel safe.

 We believe strongly in the importance of the principle of inclusion, the development of the whole child and meeting the needs of the individual.
 To this end we provide a broad and balanced curriculum together with an extensive range of enrichment and extra-curricular activities.